Portrush: Sport

+The local golf club is the Royal Portrush Golf Club, a 36-hole club.

-The Northern Ireland Milk Cup uses Parker Avenue in Portrush as one of the pitches for the tournament, and many teams stay within the town itself.
+The Northern Ireland Milk Cup uses Parker Avenue in Portrush as one of the pitches for the association football tournament, and many teams stay within the town itself.

+The town is also home to the Portrush Yacht Club, a popular stop for yachts travelling in from the Atlantic Ocean or to the western coast of Scotland.
+The yacht club runs an annual raft race to raise funds for the Royal National Lifeboat Institution in Portrush harbour.

 Transport

 Portrush railway station was opened on 4 December 1855 and closed for goods traffic on 20 September 1954.
 The station is the last stop on the Coleraine-Portrush railway line, where travellers can connect with trains to Derry, Belfast and beyond.

 Portrush is a busy seaside resort, with a frequent train service run by Northern Ireland Railways connecting with Ulsterbus services linking to Bushmills and the Giant's Causeway.